 Detox from alcohol has a range of symptoms and impacts individuals differently.
 Many factors must be kept in mind when considering where and how to experience detox.
 Most professional addiction counselors recommend not quitting cold turkey, particularly where tolerance or dependence has developed.
 This can have dangerous consequences for the individual and is safest in the hands of experienced technicians and medical staff who can attend to the person’s needs.

 Giving up alcohol for good takes courage and bravery.
 Detox may seem scary, but there are people available to assist and support along the way.
-If you or a loved one need help quitting drinking, contact Hired Power to find out how we can assist you.
+If you or a loved one need help to quit drinking, contact Hired Power to find out how we can assist you.